It’s been a while.

 This has still been going strong through lockdown via Zoom, but I can’t wait for all of us to get together in the flesh soon (and what a lot of extra flesh there is to deal with as a result of all that baking).

-Alone in my studio and missing all the people:-
+Alone in my studio and missing all the people (that’s not gin in that glass, I promise!):-

-When I say baking….here is my attempt to make a Victoria Sponge Cake for a birthday celebration, versus my friend, the Queen of Cakes version:-
+When I say baking….here is my attempt to make a Victoria Sponge Cake for a birthday celebration.
+Pathetic.

 LOCKDOWN OPENING UP